Social Icons

 Directed by Mark Waters

-It is not often this happens, but I prefer the remake to the original.
-They gave the swapping a bogus background story and added to it a clause for the switch to revert, which the original did not do.
-The acting of Jamie Lee Curtis in this movie matches that of Jodie Foster and Barbara Harris in the original.
-Which is why Curtis like them earned a Golden Globe nomination for Best Actress, for her fantastic performance.
+It’s not often this happens, but I prefer the remake to the original.
+They gave the body-swapping a bogus background story and added a clause for the switch to revert, which the original did not do.
+The acting of Jamie Lee Curtis in this movie matches that of Jodie Foster and Barbara Harris in the original, which is why Curtis, like them, earned a Golden Globe nomination for Best Actress for her fantastic performance.

-The movie is interesting, funny and unlike the original where the two never met when the switch happened, here they met a lot which made the movie more interesting.
-This is because you get to watch the dynamics of their behavior towards one another, which gave the movie another level.
+The movie is interesting, funny, and, unlike the original where the two never met when the switch happened, here they meet a lot, which makes the movie more interesting.
+This is because you get to watch the dynamics of their behavior toward one another, which adds another level to the film.
+It was interesting watching how they handled the switch in front of other people, with Curtis being all childish and respectful in her character toward her daughter.

-It starts with us seeing the broken relationship between the mother Tess (Curtis) and her daughter Anna (Lindsay Lohan).
-They never seem to get along and Tess has been all caught up trying to make a life for herself as a single mother and a Psychiatrist.
-Even with the load of work and writing a book Tess is delusional that she is a fully attentive mother to her daughter, Anna.
-Anna on the other hand is a drama queen who instead of sharing how she really feels about things would rather just avoid it and act out.
+It starts with us seeing the broken relationship between the mother, Tess (Curtis), and her daughter, Anna (Lindsay Lohan).
+They never seem to get along, and Tess has been caught up trying to make a life for herself as a single mother and a psychiatrist.
+Even with the load of work and writing a book, Tess is delusional about being a fully attentive mother to her daughter, Anna.
+Anna, on the other hand, is a drama queen who, instead of sharing how she really feels about things, would rather avoid it and act out.

 Tess is about to get married again, and Anna is not expressing how she feels about it.
 During a dinner at a Chinese restaurant, they both went at it, saying the other has a better life and less reason to complain.
-When they were alone they were approached by the owner’s mother who gave them each a fortune cookie, when they opened it, they was a sudden quake.
-When they woke up the next morning they have swapped bodies.
+When they were alone, they were approached by the owner’s mother, who gave them each a fortune cookie.
+When they opened it, there was a sudden quake.
+When they woke up the next morning, they had swapped bodies.

-Tess’ wedding is in two days and Anna also has an exam coming up.
-The two were not in the right frame of mind before the swoop and this has made it worse.
-We get to see without a choice how they handle the switch and make life better for one another.
+Tess’s wedding is in two days, and Anna also has an exam coming up.
+The two were not in the right frame of mind before the switch, and this has made it worse.
+We get to see, without a choice, how they handle the switch and make life better for one another.

 This movie is one I can re-watch and not get tired of the antics.
-The movie is a good comedy for you to see with your family.
+It’s a good comedy to watch with your family.

 0 comments: